Maui Real Estate Blog

 Maui Kamaole I-207 is offered for sale by The Maui Real Estate Team for $769,000.
 Check out the Maui Kamaole I-207 listing page for additional information, a virtual tour and photos.
-This condo is easy to show.
-Contact The Maui Real Estate Team to arrange a viewing of this beautiful condo today!
+This condo sold!
+Check out the current inventory of Maui Kamaole Condos for Sale or contact the Maui Real Estate Team directly for assistance.

 Maui Real Estate Blog

 Holiday decorations are going back in closets, the smoke from New Year’s fireworks has cleared and new calendars have been put up for the New Year.
 That means we are due for another installment of our Unofficial Maui Real Estate Statistics.
 December proved to be a very busy month for real estate sales.
 October and November were the busiest months of the year for properties going under contract.
 We saw that reflected in the higher closes this month.
 Here are all of the details on this month’s stats followed by some thoughts and context for the December numbers.

 There were 82 homes reported sold in December with a median sales price of $511,750.
 For frame of reference, the December 2011 numbers were 79 homes sold at a median sales price of $411,000.
 That calculates to approximately a 4% increase in volume and a 25% increase in median values between this December and last December.